cecilia-sartori/gs-exam/docs/2_mapping.md

 gdf.explore()
 ```

-But nothing is displayed outside the jupyter environment.
-So I use `contextily` to add a basemap to the static map of the geometries.
+What if you run outside jupyter environment?
+You can use `contextily` to add a basemap to the static map of the geometries.

 This package assumes that the Coordinate Reference Systems of the data is in Spherical Mercator (EPSG:3857), unless other crs is specified ([documentation](https://contextily.readthedocs.io/en/latest/reference.html)).